The Milky Way rises over Grand Teton National Park

 Amp Glow is an ugly purple noise that can ruin an otherwise good photo.
 Every camera has different amounts of Amp Glow; some newer cameras have very effective sensor designs that can entirely remove this problem at a hardware level.
 For more information, read this article by Roger Clark.

-Amp Glow is mainly caused by sensor heat.
+Amp Glow is mainly caused by sensor heat and lack of light.
 Therefore, you will likely notice Amp Glow in your photos on warm nights.
 Using Live View will increase the sensor temperature the most.
 Therefore, it's best to minimize Live View usage, if possible.
+If your camera has a flip-out or rotating screen, move it away from the camera body.
+This will help to keep the camera a bit cooler.
 The ambient air temperature will also have an affect on the sensor's temperature.
 If it's a warm night, the sensor will take longer to cool down.
 The amount of light captured will also have an effect on the level of amp glow in your photos.
 One of the best ways to reduce amp glow is to gather more light, either by a wider aperture or longer shutter speed.

 Basically, a Dark Frame is just a photo where no light reaches the sensor.
 Dark Frames should be taken while you are out shooting, so you capture the same temperature that will be in the normal photos.
 On warm nights it is critical to take at least one Dark Frame to reduce Amp Glow.
-If it's a cold, winter night though this may not be necessary.
+Based on the information listed here, 20 Dark Frames should be plenty to help remove Amp Glow, without adding noise.

 To create a Dark Frame, put the lens cap on and use the same settings you've been using.
 When you are Post-Processing your images, do the exact same edits to the Dark Frame that you do to the normal photo.
 You can then bring the Dark Frame and normal photo into Photoshop.
 Make sure the Dark Frame is on its own, separate layer.
 Change the Blend Mode to Subtract.
 This should greatly reduce the Amp Glow.